Tobias-Kohn/pyPMatch/doc/INTRODUCTION.md

 Variable names like `a`, `b`, `x`, etc. in the example above are also considered to be wildcards.
 In contrast to `_`, the extracted value is assigned to the respective variable.
 If you do care about sub-sequences, you are absolutely free to use `*x`, etc.  In other words: the syntax from unpacking sequences still works as before.

+Note that each name can only occur once in any given pattern.
+Something like `case (x, x):` is illegal, and will raise a syntax error.
+Use _guards_ (see below) to check if two elements are equal.

 ### Constants And Alternatives